samecrowder/stock-checker-cli-app/README.md

 # StockChecker
 This Ruby CLI app gives the user a short list of today's hottest and coldest stocks on the New York Stock Exchange.

+A CLI-driven menu allows you to see more key info. about a stock or sort the entire list of stocks by various simple metrics.

 ## Installation

 Add this line to your application's Gemfile: